jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To understand this mindset, consider a simple experiment: Put cold water and ice into a bucket.
 As you immerse your hand, the cold steals your heat, and your body soon experiences intense pain.
 This visceral moment reveals a fundamental truth: no words, presentations, or promises keep you warm.

-Thus, when evaluating conservatism, progressivism, or any belief system, always judge not by its words, but by its ability to create tools that overcome your environmental challenges and thereby lower your real-life pains.
-Most everyone, from bureaucrats to teachers, already says they promote innovation, but only a technological identity will keep all of us honest while doing so.
+Thus, when evaluating Conservatism, Progressivism, or any belief system, always judge not by its words, but by its ability to create and distribute tools that overcome your environmental challenges and thereby lower your real-life pains.
+Most everyone, from bureaucrats to teachers, already says they promote innovation, but only a technological identity will keep all of us honest.

-And then we will be in evolution's good graces.
-That is a good place to be.
+Then we will be in evolution's good graces.

+And, that is a good place to be.
 Life has spent billions of years combating heat, hunger, thirst, and cold through adaptation.
 Arctic fish develop antifreeze proteins.
 Polar birds grow waterproof feathers.
 Mammals develop fur and blubber.
 Each organism's survival depends not on avoiding discomfort, but on developing the right tools to keep pain away in its environment.

 Our ancestors lost their insulating hair when they left the trees and learned to walk.
 How did we stay warm?
 We cut fur from dead animals and mastered fire.
 Today we synthesize materials, generate heat, and create any other solution we can dream up.
 And while we have gotten very good at reducing our pains, that also means we can easily forget what life on Earth is all about.

 Hence, we tend to view the world through human stories, speeches, and ideologies, rather than addressing practical problems as life demands.

-Adopting a strong technological identity does not mean abandoning any of our wonderful cultures.
+Adopting a strong technological identity will make it far easier to stay on the mission of evolution life gives all creatures.
+A new identity does not mean abandoning any of our wonderful cultures.
 We can still enjoy music clubs, celebrate folklore dances, commemorate history, and cheer at the Olympics.
 But in a world increasingly shaped by technological systems, we must develop a new mindset to clearly see our problems and their best solutions.

 Loving the same music as someone else is great fun, but that does not mean you have found the best mechanic.
 Shared problems create the best natural relationships.
 Just look how an oak tree and a squirrel benefit each other despite being completely unrelated.

-Earth is a massive bucket, a vast game board shaped by immutable laws of physics, chemistry, and geology.
+All life forms should work together because Earth is a massive bucket, a vast game board shaped by immutable laws of physics, chemistry, and geology.
 Life plays the game by constantly creating new creatures so that its partner evolution can decide who the players will be.
 With the right team, Earth is an awe-inspiring oasis—a lone lifeboat in the galactic expanse.

 The story of life now involves technology.
 Its many gadgets, tools, and inventions are already changing the world.
 Helping you find the tools that solve the problems of your environment is the purpose of this book.
 A recurring theme is how to combat any story that tries to subvert our evolutionary requirement.

-Earth will prosper to new heights when human conflict is minimized and cooperation is maximized, not through ideological idealism, but through the same force that drives all life—evolutionary self-interest.
-As we explore our technological evolution, we will discover what I learned ordering pizza as a child—our limitations are not who we are; they are problems waiting for better tools and teammates to solve. _Techvolution_ is our new framework for understanding ourselves in the continuing evolution of life on Earth.
+Earth will prosper to new heights when human conflict is minimized and cooperation is maximized, not through wishful storytelling or ideological idealism, but through the same force that drives all life—evolutionary self-interest.
+As we embrace our technological identity, we will discover what I learned ordering pizza as a child: our limitations are not who we are, but problems waiting for better tools and teammates to solve.
+Techvolution is the new framework that helps us understand this new paradigm and consciously aid the evolution of life on Earth.

 ## Foreword